LukeGrahamLandry/lukegrahamlandry.github.io/forge-1.16-tutorial-src/java-basics.md

     int foo = 1;
     int bar = 2;

     int result = foo + bar;

 Now result stores the value 3.
-Also we don't have to declare a those variables called `foo, bar`.
-It can also be written like this
+In this case, the variables `foo` and `bar` are redundant.
+This is an equivalent statement:

     int result = 1 + 2;